ErAConD : Error Annotated Conversational Dialog Dataset for Grammatical Error Correction: Data Collection

-After collecting open-domain dialog data as described above, we manually revised each user utterance to correct any non-standard or ungrammatical English usage.
-All dialogs are corrected by two annotators, providing multiple corrected targets for system evaluation.
-Our goal was to apply the minimum number of edits needed to make the utterance conform to standard written English while remaining as faithful to the source as possible.
+After collecting open-domain dialog data, we manually revised each user utterance to correct any non-standard or ungrammatical English usage.
+A subset of the dialogs are corrected by two annotators to provide multiple corrected targets for system evaluation--the remaining dialogs are corrected by a single annotator.
+Both annotators are graduate student native speakers of English.

-Since we are dealing with online chat conversations, our data is more casual than the more formal written data used to train the original GECToR model.
-Moreover, because our data consists of human-machine conversations involving English language learners of intermediate level, users are assumed to know basic grammatical rules.
-Therefore, we wanted to give users the flexibility of choosing to limit feedback--such as only receiving feedback on major lexical and syntactic errors.
-Importantly, suggesting an excessive number of corrections could overwhelm a less proficient user or possibly irritate a more proficient participant, resulting in reduced user enjoyment and engagement \citep{koltovskaia2020student}.
-This goal of allowing users to adapt system output to their individual needs is the primary motivation for our tiered organization of corrections presented in Section \ref{error_types}.